superbrothers/kubernetes-docs/kubectl_scale.md

 ```
       --all                            Select all resources in the namespace of the specified resource types
       --allow-missing-template-keys    If true, ignore any errors in templates when a field or map key is missing in the template.
 Only applies to golang and jsonpath output formats. (default true)
       --current-replicas int           Precondition for current size.
-Requires that the current size of the resource match this value in order to scale. (default -1)
+Requires that the current size of the resource match this value in order to scale. -1 (default) for no condition. (default -1)
       --dry-run string[="unchanged"]   Must be "none", "server", or "client".
 If client strategy, only print the object that would be sent, without sending it.
 If server strategy, submit server-side request without persisting the resource. (default "none")
   -f, --filename strings               Filename, directory, or URL to files identifying the resource to set a new size
   -h, --help                           help for scale
   -k, --kustomize string               Process the kustomization directory.
 This flag can't be used together with -f or -R.
   -o, --output string                  Output format.
 One of: json|yaml|name|go-template|go-template-file|template|templatefile|jsonpath|jsonpath-as-json|jsonpath-file.
-      --record                         Record current kubectl command in the resource annotation.
-If set to false, do not record the command.
-If set to true, record the command.
-If not set, default to updating the existing annotation value only if one already exists.
   -R, --recursive                      Process the directory used in -f, --filename recursively.
 Useful when you want to manage related manifests organized within the same directory.
       --replicas int                   The new desired number of replicas.
 Required.
       --resource-version string        Precondition for resource version.
 Requires that the current resource version match this value in order to scale.